Skip to Content

 Tahquamenon Falls is the most popular state park in the Upper Peninsula of Michigan.
 It is home to the second-largest waterfall east of the Mississippi.

-Campground details can be found in our review of Tahquamenon SP.
+Our review of Tahquamenon SP provides campground details.
 You will also learn why the water over the falls is brown.

-While you can see Tahquamenon Falls in 1 day, we recommend 2 nights, particularly if you want to explore the area or visit the shipwreck museum.
+While you can see Tahquamenon Falls in 1 day, we recommend two nights, particularly if you want to explore the area or visit the shipwreck museum.

 brown waterfall at Tahquamenon State Park